 Our Class teacher is Mrs Alison Shepperson

-Mrs Shepperson teaches the class on Mondays, Tuesdays, Wednesdays and Fridays with Mrs Sikyta teaching the class all day on Thursdays.
+Mrs Shepperson teaches the class on Mondays, Tuesdays, Wednesdays and Thursdays with Mrs Holmes teaching the class Thursday afternoons and all day on Friday.
 We have our wonderful Mrs Moore supporting small groups and individual children during the mornings.

 As Key Stage one children, Cherry class is expected to develop their learning behaviours and settle into a responsible learning pattern.
 We take the National Curriculum as the basis of our learning and tailor it to the different requirements of the children in the class.
 To find out more about what we are learning this term, you can download the topic web using the link on the right hand side of the page.